 Here’s a healthy alternative for storing the abundance of produce from this years growing season…

 Make Your Own Down and Dirty Sauerkraut

-A.) Gather the stuff
+A.) Gather the Stuff

 In this batch, I used one head of white cabbage, one head of red, and about 9 carrots, and some sea salt.
 You’ll need 2 or 3 wide mouth quart jars with lids.
 Always use glass to store the kraut to prevent acidic reactions with metal material.
 I used stainless steel pans to mix the kraut, but only leave it in long enough to mix it.
 You should really use non-reactive containers in the whole process.

-B.) Shred the stuff
+B.) Shred the Stuff

 Shred the cabbage or other vegetables you want to add to your kraut.
 I use a food processor for a down and dirty (quick) method.
 Some folks like to slice it with a knife to get the desired length on the kraut.
-If you’re fortunate, you own a cabbage shredder.
+If you’re fortunate, you own a cabbage cutter.

-C.) Spread the stuff
+C.) Spread the Stuff

 Spread a layer (about an inch or so) into big container.
 Sprinkle some sea salt over the layer.
 How much?
 I don’t know.
 I don’t make stuff with exact recipes.
 You may also like to add a tablespoon of caraway seed.
 I’ve never tried it, but have heard it’s good.
 Keep adding layers of cabbage and salt until all the veggies are in the container.

 I put all the shredded future kraut into a larger container.
 You should let the mixture set for about an hour (some recommend 24 hours – but who’s counting) to let the salt begin drawing the moisture out of the veggies.
 I didn’t wait since I used stainless steel this time.
 I just started squeezing the juice out.
 You’ll notice the brine starting to pool at the bottom of your container.
 Keep squeezing.
 Some folks call it messaging.
 I brutalized my kraut for about 20-30 minutes.